Opinion | I object to Florida’s ‘Don’t Say Gay’ bill as a lesbian mom — and as a conservative

 But it’s DeSantis who’s being misleading about what the bill actually says.
 It doesn’t say “no sexual instruction”; instead, it blocks instruction on sexual orientation and gender identity.
 Talking about families with two moms or two dads isn’t talking about sex, but it could be construed as a conversation about sexual orientation.

 And the bill never clarifies what “instruction” means.
 Is “instruction” everything a teacher says in the classroom?
-We likely won’t know until parents start suing teachers under this law, and the courts establish what constitutes “instruction” by a teacher versus what is an organic conversation that acknowledges that gay and trans people exist in the world — and sometimes they are part of our families.
+We likely won’t know until parents start suing teachers under this law, and the courts establish what constitutes “instruction” by a teacher vs. what is an organic conversation that acknowledges that gay and trans people exist in the world — and sometimes they are part of our families.

 But that, of course, is the pernicious intent of bills such as these: to stigmatize and shame gay and transgender people under the guise of protecting children from inappropriate conversations about sex.
 There is a long and ugly history of tarring gay people as sexual predators.
 DeSantis and the law’s supporters are playing into this slur by conflating “sexual instruction” and any mention of LGBTQ people, and claiming they’re doing so to protect children.